bgrayburn/twitterLocaHealth/README.md

 #Twitter local search
 ##Demo By Brian Rayburn For eMocha

-Will determine you location using html5 geolocation and show you tweets within 50mi on a given search term
+Will determine your location using html5 geolocation and show you tweets within 50mi on a given search term

 Thing I would add:
 - a map